Dj-Polyester/Useful/README.md

 -drawem, a drawing applicaiton UI

--a file encryptor(contains its decryptor, incomplete yet -open to contributors)
+-a file encryptor(contains a decryptor too, incomplete yet, open to contributors)

 -the classic snake game(curses env)